rkeerti/opera-cloud-identity-management-bootcamp/federatedazure.md

 * A user account in Microsoft Entra ID with permission to configure provisioning (for example, Application Administrator, Cloud Application Administrator, Application Owner, or Global Administrator).
 * OPERA Cloud Identity Management’s OCI IAM Identity Domains provisioned for the customer.
 * User account in OCI IAM Identity Domain with Administrator permissions.

+## Objectives

+* The objective of this lab is to configure Entra ID as the Identity Provider for OPERA Cloud Identity Management.

+* You will learn to setup synchronization of users, groups and their group memberships from Entra ID to OPERA Cloud Identity Management.

+* You will also setup Single Sign-on to access OPERA Cloud with Entra ID credentials.

 ## Task 1 : Create a confidential application in OCI IAM Identity Domain​